Author + information

 - Michael J.L.
 DeJongste, MDj,

-- DEFEAT-HF Trial Investigators
+- on behalf of the DEFEAT-HF Trial Investigators

 - aIndiana University School of Medicine, Indianapolis, Indiana